Below are my answers to the questions I get asked most often via email, DMs, and in Twitter comments.

 I chose to be anonymous for a few reasons.

 Firstly, I wanted to speak my mind as openly as possible, especially as I processed a lot of toxicity related to my previous workplace.

-I also didn’t want to be using my real name and picture while I was applying for jobs.
+I also didn’t want to be using my real name and picture on my very honest Twitter account while I was applying for jobs in real life.
 There isn’t anything innately wrong or risky about that.
 But if I was going to be sharing some pretty honest thoughts and my personal journey transitioning from one workplace to another, I thought being anonymous would be good for the overall goal of honesty and transparency I had for my blog.

 Another thing is, I’ve always used social media anonymously.
 I don’t have an Instagram anymore, but when I did, I totally hid my identity.
 I never posted pictures of myself, people I knew, or shared my location.
 It was more like a photo diary.
 Same goes for Reddit.
 And now, my blog and Twitter!

 Unfortunately, another big reason is safety.
 I just feel more secure doing this sort of public communication with a layer of anonymity.
 Plus, I think it helps people have fewer biases and see me for my content.

 Do I think I’ll get more followers and readers if I share photos of myself regularly?
 Most likely.

 But clearly from how I’ve used social media in the past, that sort of validation has never interested me.
 There’s absolutely nothing wrong with it, but it’s just not for me.